Skvidvardin/FCS_graphs_and_networks/README.md

 **How much will it need to scrape the whole database (in days)?**

 It is impossible in current conditions.
-To collect major part of database need aproximatley (it also depends on quality of quires)
+To collect major part of database need aproximatley 200 days.
+It is very rough estimation and final answer depends on quality of quires and other parameters.

-**How well data maintenace (update) is roganized?**
+**How well data maintenance (update) is organized?**

+Currently update is organized as delay function after download and processing (for no possibility of overlapping).